theevo/CategorySwiper/Discovery-tree.md

 [^4]: I tried wrapping `CategoriesSelectorView.body` with a `ScrollViewReader` so I could call `proxy.scrollTo(model.selectedCategory)`, but it does not work.
 My guess is that the proxy can't see it.
 It would likely require creation of a new view, which I'm not willing to do at this time for such a small feature.
 [^5]: This is not technically possible.
 To make this possible, `Category` would need to see the list of categories and then search for the `Category` by the card's category id.
 Currently, I've only given this list to `CategoriesSelectorViewModel`, so I can continue to develop with just this.
 I need to remember that `CategoriesSelectorView` needs a list of categories and provides the selected category.
 Since it's already holding on to the list, it can synthesize a Category from the incoming Card.
 [^6]: Changed my mind.
 I think some other object will inject the list of categories.
+[^7]: At some point, you must create certainty.
+You can't hide a nil value forever.